uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/index.rst

 |vpl_full_name| (oneVPL)
 ************************

-The |vpl_full_name| is a programming interface for all video/image related usages, with focus on portable media pipeline on CPU, GPU, AI accelerators and FPGA, media, compute and render interoperability, to provide the best cross domain pipeline experience.  oneVPL libary provides the following features:
+The |vpl_full_name| is a programming interface for video processing and video analytics, focusing on building portable media pipeline on CPU, GPU, Deep Learning (DL) accelerators and FPGA.
+It aims for function and performance portabilities such that applications built with oneVPL can be efficiently executed on the current and future generation hardware without modification. oneVPL libary provides the following features:

-1. Cross architecture building blocks for Decode, Video Processing, Deep Learning (DL) based video analytics and Encode.
+1. Cross architecture building blocks for Decode, Video Processing, Encode and DL based video analytics.
-2. A VPL-Memory Library provides image object passing among media, compute and graphics render. phases of a video analytics pipeline, and, enables zero-copy buffer sharing among CPU, GPU and various hardware accelerators.
+2. A VPL-Memory Library for image object passing among media, compute and 3D rendering phases of a video analytics pipeline, with zero-copying buffer sharing among CPU, GPU, DL accelerators and FPGA.
-3. Device discovery and device selection query interface for video operations.
+3. Device discovery and device selection query interface for video and DL operations.

-Intel's implementation of VPL will be hosted at https://software.intel.com/en-us/oneapi/vpl# after release to public.
+Intel's implementation of VPL will be hosted at https://software.intel.com/en-us/oneapi/vpl# with each public release.

-See `VPL API Reference`_ for a detailed API description.
+See `VPL API Reference`_ for the detailed API description.

 Device Discovery
 ================